 St Martins Walk – every Friday 08.30am – 2.00pm

 Dorking’s traditional market has been running for over 700 years.
-Modern traffic needs have moved the market from the High Street to its present location behind St Martins Church in the main St Martins Walks car park, every Friday from 8.30am to 3.00pm.
+Modern traffic needs have moved the market from the High Street to its present location behind St Martin’s Church in the main St Martins Walk car park, every Friday from 8.30am to 2.00pm.

-The Dorking market offers a range of goods which include fresh flowers and plants, meat, cheese, confectionery, pet supplies, picture framing, household goods, haberdashery and one of the best fruit & vegetable stalls in the south east.
+The Dorking market offers a range of goods which include fresh flowers and plants, fresh fish, confectionery, household goods and one of the best fruit and vegetable stalls in the South East.

 To book a pitch or make enquiries: